-One of the very few architects in Australia to possess formal training and qualifications for heritage work, John Taylor founded his own practice in 1990, and has built up a highly-regarded, award-winning architectural conservation team.
-John has completed a Masters degree (conservation of historic buildings) at the University of York in England, and a heritage based PhD at the University of Western Australia.
-John is a registered architect in Western Australia, and with significant involvement in activities of the [Royal] Australian Institute of Architects (AIA) over many years, John is a Fellow of the AIA.
-John has previously represented the Western Australian chapter of the AIA on the National Residential Development Work Group, chaired the AIA Heritage Committee, and since 2008 has been a member of and examiner for, the Architects Board of Western Australia.
-John chaired the Board from 2014 to 2019, and has served as a director of the Architects Accreditation Council of Australia (AACA).
+One of the very few architects in Australia to possess formal training and qualifications for heritage work, John Taylor founded his own practice in 1990, and built up a highly-regarded, award-winning architectural conservation team.
+John completed a Masters degree (conservation of historic buildings) at the University of York in England, and a heritage based PhD at the University of Western Australia.
+John was registered as an architect in Western Australia in 1986, and with significant involvement in activities of the [Royal] Australian Institute of Architects (AIA) over many years, John is a Fellow of the AIA.
+John represented the Western Australian chapter of the AIA on the National Residential Development Work Group, chaired the AIA Heritage Committee, acted as a State Councillor, and from 2008-2020 was a Board Member of and examiner for, the Architects Board of Western Australia.
+John chaired the Board from 2014 to 2019, and served two terms as a director of the Architects Accreditation Council of Australia (AACA).

-John Taylor maintains membership of both Australia ICOMOS and The National Trust of Australia.
-He is called to give advice on heritage conservation to various bodies, including the State Administrative Tribunal (SAT) and various local government Design Review Panels, having worked with the Heritage of Western Australia Act 1990 and the Australia ICOMOS Burra Charter for many years.
-As an accredited conservation consultant with the major organisations in the field, John Taylor has produced around sixty conservation plans for places throughout Western Australia, varying in scale from cathedrals, humble cottages, mine-sites, and an overseas telecommunications centre; to the Barracks Arch that crowns St George's Terrace in Perth.
-In addition his practice is continually involved in the procurement, documentation and implementation of specialist conservation works.
+In practice, John maintained membership of both Australia ICOMOS and The National Trust of Australia.
+He was called to give advice on heritage conservation to various bodies, including the State Administrative Tribunal (SAT) and various local government Design Review Panels, having worked with the Heritage of Western Australia Act 1990 and the Australia ICOMOS Burra Charter for many years.
+As an accredited conservation consultant with the major organisations in the field, John Taylor produced over sixty conservation plans for places throughout Western Australia, varying in scale from cathedrals, humble cottages, mine-sites, and an overseas telecommunications centre; to the Barracks Arch that crowns St George's Terrace in Perth.
+In addition the practice was continually involved in the procurement, documentation and implementation of specialist conservation works.